 When a couple gets engaged or married is typically based on a number of factors.
 Holidays, breaks from work and school, and—perhaps most notable—weather, all play into the month that someone proposes or says I do.
 In fact, wedding season exists for these exact reasons.

-However, this coming year, things are looking a bit familiar to popular wedding months of the past.
-While some of the most popular times to get engaged and married remain mainstays, we’re seeing new months on couples’ radars, as well as an overall shift in 2022’s projected wedding season.
+This coming year, things are looking a bit familiar to popular wedding months of the past.
+While some of the most popular times to get engaged and married remain mainstays, we’re seeing new months on couples’ radars and an overall shift in 2023’s projected wedding season.
 It’s official: Everyone’s getting engaged and married in these months.
-Read on for all of the ‘whens’ and ‘whys.’
+Here’s why.

-With that in mind, let’s start by looking at the months when people are getting engaged.
-This data hasn’t seen as big of a change, likely due to proposals being a more intimate experience.
+With that in mind, let’s start by looking at the months when people get engaged.
+This data hasn’t been seen as big of a change, likely due to proposals being a more intimate experience.
 That is to say, not many couples plan on having all of their loved ones present for it.

 More often, proposals involve the couple, if not a handful of close friends and family members.
 This has made getting engaged throughout the last year easier to manage, with the usual factors such as weather, time off from work and school, and holidays having the largest influence.

 The holiday season has long reigned supreme when it comes to the most popular months to get engaged—and we can’t say that we’re surprised.
-December brings with it feelings of thankfulness and love.
+December brings with it feelings of thankfulness and love in the winter months.
 It’s the time that we’re most likely to be surrounded by loved ones, many of whom couples want to share these special moments with, which is one reason winter weddings are popular.
 With loved ones near, holiday cheer, and many towns decked out in festive decor, it is no surprise it is such a beloved time of the year to get engaged.

 May is one of the best months and lands in that nice place between late spring and early summer, with sunnier weather making an appearance in many places.
 Warmer days and the long Memorial Day weekend begin to coax people outside, making outdoor proposals much easier to pull off.
-Another plus to getting engaged in May is that it leads seamlessly into summer; a time when celebrating your engagement and beginning wedding planning becomes more manageable, due to summer break and people’s availability opening up.
+Another plus to getting engaged in May is that it leads seamlessly into summer; a time when celebrating your engagement and beginning wedding planning becomes more manageable due to summer break and people’s availability opening up.

-With fall kicking off just a few weeks earlier, October is a prime time to take advantage of nice weather and beautiful changing views.
+With fall kicking off just a few weeks earlier, October is a prime time to take advantage of the best weather.
 Come mid-October, most of the US sees the arrival of fall foliage, a great excuse to drive into the mountains or take a surprise trip upstate.
-A backdrop of vibrant, gorgeous autumn colors makes quite the backdrop for a proposal, after all.
-Of course, we can’t go without also mentioning Halloween, as spirited couples who go all out find it to be an especially thrilling day to get engaged.
+A vibrant, gorgeous autumn backdrop makes quite the backdrop for a proposal.
+Of course, we can’t go without mentioning Halloween, as spirited couples who go all out find it an especially special day to get engaged.

-Late March marks the beginning of spring, a time representative of renewal, rebirth, and fresh new beginnings.
+Late March marks the beginning of springtime peak season, a time representative of renewal, rebirth, and fresh new beginnings.
 It’s a wonderful time to celebrate the start of something new, especially with the return of warmer weather and new blooms.
 Spring break starts around mid-March, allowing couples with children to make a sunny escape full of adventure and relaxation.
-This month also has two holidays that provide fun engagement opportunities: St. Patrick’s Day (especially if you or your partner are Irish) and National Proposal Day, which takes place on March 20th.
-The latter even coincides with the Spring Equinox next year.
+This month also has two holidays that provide the perfect time: St. Patrick’s Day (especially if you or your partner are Irish) and National Proposal Day.

 Summer is finally in full swing, and with it comes sunny skies, large family gatherings, and the chance to go on trips with your significant other.
-Many couples take advantage of the typically warm weather by spending time together at their favorite outdoor spots, whether near or far from home.
+Many couples take advantage of the typically warm weather by spending time together at their favorite outdoor spots near or far from home.
 Moreover, school’s out for summer, which means that couples or significant others with children can more easily involve them in the proposal.
 All of this provides ample opportunity for exciting engagements in all parts of the country.

 Though Valentine’s only lasts a single day (February 14th), the feeling of love permeates the entire month.
 Whether due to the anticipation leading up to the holiday, the giddiness thereafter, or both, it isn’t shocking that a lot of couples get engaged throughout.
 Valentine’s Day alone is an apt time for big surprises and grand expressions of love.
 It’s romantic and traditional, as well as pretty unforgettable.